Find out more about receiving your degree certificate when you graduate

 We currently anticipate sending certificates for January 2021 graduands around the time the ceremonies would have otherwise taken place.
 We will notify students of any major changes to this schedule.

 Please note that certificates CANNOT be collected before the ceremonies have taken place

-July 2020 graduates living on campus, who opt to collect their certificate from Student Services, will be notified by email when their certificate is available for collection.
+July 2020 and January 2021 graduates living on campus, who opt to collect their certificate from Student Services, will be notified by email when their certificate is available for collection.
 Students will be required to book a certificate collection slot with Student Services (a link to this will be provided in the notification email).

 Yes, you can arrange for someone else (including a friend, relative, or another student) to collect your certificate on your behalf.
 However, please note the number of certificates that any one person can collect is a maximum of 5 (five) certificates.
 Please check with the person to ensure that they will be able to collect your certificate.
 If they have already agreed to collect certificates for 5 other graduates, please check with another friend/colleague.
 Your friend/colleague must show their own proof of identification (eg passport) which Student Services Reception will need to see when they collect your certificate.

 Details on Certificates

 Your name on your degree certificate should match the name on your official record as held by the University.
 It is your responsibility to ensure the name on your record is your legal name i.e. the name which appears on your official documentation, as this is the name that will appear on your degree certificate and this cannot be changed after Graduation.
 If you have any further queries please contact us.